heyitsjoealongi/react-django-rust-sql/README.md

-# React Django Rust SQL
+# React Spring Rust SQL

 A futureproof stack for enabling performance, security, and type safety.